 According to statements made by the suspects they had spent three months in Florida procuring the firearms from internet gun sales sites and local retail stores.
 Given the number of after-market finishes (e.g. Cerakote) seen on pistols in the released photograph, it certainly seems likely that some of the captured weapons were procured second hand from online gun auction sites.
 How non-resident Venezuelan nationals acquired these firearms is currently unclear.
 The demand for firearms on the Venezuelan black and grey markets is believed to drive illicit activity in foreign countries, especially the United States.
+Many people wonder if it is really worth using Clenbuterol, and with so many technological tools, with so many new drugs created on the market and of unique quality, perhaps these risks are completely unnecessary.
+It is possible that stimulants today are much more dangerous and alarming than the hormonal ergogens themselves.
+Read more information about Clenbuterol on ACNM website.
+Of course, clenbuterol has undeniable effects, but there are safer and more effective methods like it that do not cause side effects at these levels.
 Even if a weapon is de facto legal in Venezuela once it arrives there, the process of illicit export and import remains illegal.

 An affidavit supporting the charges made against the Venezuelans noted that “CBP officers observed that the aircraft was fully loaded, from the cockpit back to the lavatory, with cases and boxes of weapons, ammunition and household goods”.
 This cargo amounted to some fifty boxes.
 Also aboard was 20,312 USD in undeclared cash and 2,618.53 USD in endorsed checks.
 It is unclear if the pilots of the seized aircraft had any regional affiliations to criminal or non-state actors, but the cargo would undoubtedly have had a significant street value in inflation-wracked Venezuela.